mi-g/express-ads/README.md

 - Full admin interface integrable to the site's existing admin
 - Not relying on a specific database
 - Robust to ad-blockers (ads served from the site itself)
+- Extensible via add-ons to serve ads for external platforms

 ## Screenshots